gov-cy/govcy-express-services/README.md

   3. If not found, call the PUT endpoint to create a new temporary record.
 - **On every form POST**, after successful validation:
   - The `submissionPutAPIEndpoint` will fire-and-forget a `PUT` request to update the saved submission with the latest form data.
-  - The payload includes all required submission fields with `submission_data` JSON-stringified.
+  - The payload includes all required submission fields with `submissionData` JSON-stringified.

 #### `submissionGetAPIEndpoint` `GET` API Request and Response
 This API is used to retrieve the saved submission data.